-- The Minnesota DNR is partnering with the Wisconsin and Michigan DNRs to develop the Lake States Forest Bat Habitat Conservation Plan.
+- The Minnesota DNR is partnering with the Wisconsin and Michigan DNRs to develop the Lake States Forest Bat Habitat Conservation Plan (HCP).

 - As a forest land owner, the Minnesota DNR will benefit from the HCP since the HCP will allow the Minnesota DNR to apply for an ITP.

 - A federal grant to the three states is paying for development of the HCP.

 - DNR experts in bat conservation and forest management are guiding development of the HCP.

-- As a forest land owner, what do I need to know?
+- What do forest land owners need to know?

-- If any of Minnesota's forest bats are reclassified as endangered under the federal Endangered Species Act, forest landowners will need to consider the effect of their activities on the bats.
+- If any of Minnesota's bats are reclassified as endangered under the federal Endangered Species Act, forest landowners will need to consider the effect of their activities on the bats.

 - Some non-federal public (county, municipal) or private landowners in Minnesota may be able to have their forest lands covered by the provisions of the HCP through the Landowner Enrollment Program (LEP; see Appendix F).
 Landowners will be eligible to enroll in the LEP if their land contains known roost trees or hibernacula, or if their landholding is large enough that bat presence is likely.